Code-JL/Supplement-Tracker/README.md

 - Use "Load File" to open an existing .sup file
 - The program automatically tracks the save date and updates counts based on time passed whenever a file is loaded or the supplement list is refreshed
 - When closing, you'll be prompted to save any unsaved changes
+- Press Ctrl+S to quickly save your current file

 ### Searching

 Use the search box to filter supplements by name or tags.

+### Visual Indicators

+Supplements with auto-decrement disabled are visually distinguished in the list, making it easy to identify which supplements are not automatically decreasing their count.

 ## Data Storage